 1. A determination that an applicant is not eligible for TCAT ADA Paratransit services;

-In addition, TCAT customers whose service has been suspended for any reason can appeal their suspension of service.
+TCAT / Paratransit customers whose service has been suspended for any reason may appeal:

 A copy of these procedures will be included in every letter of determination denying eligibility, setting conditional eligibility or suspending TCAT services.